Rush Holt Jr.

-Holt sought the Democratic nomination for U.S. Senate in the 2013 special primary election to fill the seat of U.S. Senator Frank Lautenberg, who died in office on June 3, 2013.
+Holt sought the Democratic nomination in the 2013 special primary election to fill the seat of U.S. Senator Frank Lautenberg, who died in office on June 3, 2013.
 He lost the nomination to Newark Mayor Cory Booker.
-Holt announced on February 18, 2014 that he would not seek re-election in 2014.
+Holt announced on February 18, 2014 that he would not seek re-election to the U.S. House that year.

 In February 2015, Holt became chief executive officer of the American Association for the Advancement of Science (AAAS) and executive publisher of the Science family of journals.
 He served in that role until his retirement in September 2019.

 Early life and education

 Holt was born in Weston, West Virginia, to Rush Holt Sr. (1905–1955), who served as a United States Senator from West Virginia (1935–1941), and his wife, Helen Froelich Holt (1913–2015), the first woman to be appointed Secretary of State of West Virginia (1957–1959).
-Holt Sr. was the youngest person ever to be popularly elected to the U.S. Senate, at age 29.
-He died of cancer when Rush was six years old.
+The senior Holt was the youngest person ever to be popularly elected to the U.S. Senate, at age 29.
+He died of cancer when Rush Jr. was six years old in 1955.

-Holt graduated from the Landon School in Bethesda, Maryland, in 1966, then later graduated Phi Beta Kappa with a BS in physics from Carleton College in 1970, and later received his MS and PhD degrees in physics from New York University in 1981.
-The title of his doctoral dissertation was "Calcium absorption lines and solar activity: a systematic program of observations."
+In 1966, Holt graduated from Landon School in Bethesda, Maryland.
+In 1970, he graduated Phi Beta Kappa with a BS in physics from Carleton College.
+In 1981, he received an MS and PhD in physics from New York University.
+His PhD thesis was "Calcium absorption lines and solar activity: a systematic program of observations."